Langlands & Bell: Degrees of Truth

 Taking place at a moment when some commentators contend we have entered a ‘post-truth’ era, Langlands & Bell: Degrees of Truth reflects on the capacities of architecture to bear witness to the technological, political, economic and cultural relationships that define contemporary society.

 Langlands & Bell said: ‘Nearly all of our art, one way or another, is about spaces, structures, networks and the human and social relationships they embody.
 We find evidence of the relationships between people, from the personal to the political, everywhere.
-Our interest is in revealing the poetry and beauty in our surroundings and distilling them to their essence’.
+Our interest is in revealing the poetry and beauty of these in our surroundings and distilling them to their essence’.

 Exhibition curator, Owen Hopkins, said: ‘Across their career Langlands & Bell have consistently sought to unpick the interrelationship of ideas, forms and histories through which architecture is conceived and experienced.
 In this they have much in common with John Soane’s own conception of architecture, embodied in his house and collection with which their exhibition will create a powerful synthesis across time and space’.